877-921-4050

 The potential for an overdose of prescription drugs is great.
 For example, when mixing two depressants together, i.e., alcohol and opiates, the drugs can work together to ultimately depress the body’s vital centers, heart rate and breathing.
 Mixing alcohol with stimulants will lessen the acute effects of alcohol causing the user to not feel “drunk” and thus drink until the point of alcohol poisoning or coma.

-Benzodiazepines (Xanax, Valium, Klonopin, Ativan) withdrawal includes recurrence and magnification of the original symptom being treated.
+Benzodiazepines, also called benzo, (Xanax, Valium, Klonopin, Ativan) withdrawal symptoms include recurrence and magnification of the original symptom being treated.
 If someone has been abusing Xanax for anxiety and stops taking the drug, the user will experience from 7 to 28 days of seemingly greater anxiety.
-Benzodiazepine withdrawal also carries the potential for seizure because the brain’s tissue has become dependent on the particular substance.
-If you suspect Benzodiazepine abuse seek medical advice regarding detoxification.
+Benzodiazepine withdrawal symptoms also carries the potential for seizure because the brain’s tissue has become dependent on the particular substance.
+If you suspect Benzodiazepine abuse seek medical advice regarding detoxification, also known as “benzo detox.”

 Opiate withdrawal symptoms can be acute (stomach cramping, lack of sleep, restless legs, vomiting, sweating) and post acute (mood swings, sleeping problems) which can take place for up to three to six months.
 Because of the expensive price of prescription opioids, many abusers turn the cheaper alternative, heroin and soon develop a dependence to heroin which has similar withdrawal symptoms.

-Prescription amphetamines withdrawal is generally mild, usually including depression, insomnia, and changes in the heart rhythm.
+Prescription amphetamines withdrawal symptoms are generally mild, usually including depression, insomnia, and changes in the heart rhythm.

-If you think your child or loved one is abusing prescriptions drugs call Pathway 877-921-4050
+If you see signs and symptoms that your child or loved one is abusing prescriptions drugs call Pathway 877-921-4050.